iBicha/playlet/docs/RELEASING.md

   - Title: `Release v$VERSION`
   - Comment: `Release $VERSION \nIt should contain everything planned from #6`
 - Wait for CI and merge
-- Wait for CI on main branch to create the `unstable` release
+- Wait for CI on main branch to create the `canary` release
-- Edit `unstable` release
+- Edit `canary` release
   - Tag: `v$VERSION`
   - Title: `v$VERSION`
   - Body: the content from CHANGELOG.md for this version
-    - This should be already included, just remove the notes about testing the unstable release
+    - This should be already included, just remove the notes about testing the canary release
   - Uncheck `Set as a pre-release`
   - Check `Set as the latest release`
   - Click `update release`